The house does not appear to be under threat but appears on this website due to its cultural and historical significance to Box Hill and Whitehorse.

 The news reached Melbourne in November 1850.
 The citizens of Melbourne gathered at what was called the ‘Separation Tree’ (in now what is known as the Royal Botanical Gardens) to celebrate.
 The four days - 12th to 15th of November were declared a public holiday and celebrations held every day.
 The new Colony of Victoria came into being on July 1, 1851.

 The 400 year old Eucalypt (Separation) Tree was vandalised and damaged in 2010, ring-barked in 2013 and finally died in 2015.
 This ancient tree was one of a few trees which predated European settlement and was on a billabong before the Botanical Gardens were established.

-In 1846 after leaving the Port Phillip Patriot and Melbourne Advertiser, William founded the Argus newspaper (which ran until 1957).
-Under William’s ownership the Argus soon became Melbourne’s leading newspaper.
-The Argus at that time was the only Melbourne paper in which all matters of public interest were allowed to be freely commented on - as it appeared that the other newspapers at the time were more concerned with appeasing the aristocracy.
+In 1846 after leaving the Port Phillip Patriot and Melbourne Advertiser, William founded The Melbourne Argusnewspaper later becoming The Argus (which ran until 1957).
+Under William’s ownership The Melbourne Argus soon became Melbourne’s leading newspaper.
+The Melbourne Argus at that time was the only Melbourne paper in which all matters of public interest were allowed to be freely commented on - as other newspapers at the time were more concerned with appeasing the aristocracy.

 One of ‘The Argus’s’ slogans was 'Unlock the Lands', indicating its strong urban sympathies against the powerful squatting interest.
 William spoke of the 'insatiable rapacity' of the squatters and of the support given them by 'this despicable abortion of a government'.
 The squatters supported the importation of convicts for the use as labour on their farms, but William was opposed to convict labour of any sort, even Pentonvillians.
 William was a member of the committee of the Anti-Transportation League and drafted the Convicts' Prevention Act in 1852 which was adopted by the Victorian Legislative Assembly in 1853.